Crusader: No Regret: Development

 Both games use an advanced version of the Ultima VIII: Pagan isometric view engine featuring full SVGA graphics.
 The game's audio uses a specially made engine, called Asylum Sound System, which employs MOD files rather than General MIDI, in order to provide good quality without relying on expensive hardware.
-Each mission and intermission level has its own track.
+Each mission has its own track.
 The soundtracks for both games were composed by Andrew Sega and Dan Grandpre of the now-defunct Straylight Productions.
 No Regret introduced higher-quality 16-bit samples.

 The Crusader games feature full motion video (FMV) sequences with live actors; FMVs are used in cutscenes to further the story, generally through interaction with other characters.
 These conversations are generally one-sided, as the player character never speaks.
 Like many Origin games, both No Remorse and No Regret shipped with significant in-universe back-story material, including a fold-out propaganda poster, newspaper and guides from the WEC and the Resistance.

 No Regret was developed on a tight schedule, so director Tony Zurovec could not implement all the improvements he had in mind for the sequel to No Remorse.
 As such he does not consider it a true sequel to that game.
 A working title of Crusader: No Regret was No Quarter and Origin management also wanted to release it as Crusader II: No Regret (the numeral was removed per Zurovec's wishes).
 A cancelled multiplayer expansion was to be titled Crusader: No Survivors.

 Though Jorg Newman, producer of the Saturn and PlayStation versions of Crusader: No Remorse, said in a 1996 interview that he would be working on Saturn and PlayStation versions of No Regret in early 1997, No Regret was never released for consoles.